-Policy HO-6 Maintain an inventory of appropriate zoned and designated land in the General Plan to accommodate timely development of housing to meet the County's needs.

-- Policy HO-7 Use a range of zoning designations within those areas shown in the Land Use Element as "Urban Residential" in Arbuckle, Maxwell, Princeton, and the unincorporated area around the cities of Colusa and Williams to encourage a mixture of residential densities and housing choice. - Policy HO-8 Ensure that infrastructure planning activities, particularly in short-range plans for public infrastructure, including sewer, water, and drainage facilities, accommodate the unincorporated County's fair share of regional housing needs. - Policy HO-9 Support the cities in their efforts to obtain State and federal funding for improvements to their infrastructure that impact development in the unincorporated area adjacent to the cities. - Policy HO-10 Implement all policies and programs of the Housing Element with adequate consideration given to the protection of the County's agricultural and groundwater resources, and maintaining consistency with the County's Conservation Element of the General Plan.
+- Policy HO-6 Maintain an inventory of appropriate zoned and designated land in the General Plan to accommodate timely development of housing to meet the County's needs. - Policy HO-7 Use a range of zoning designations within those areas shown in the Land Use Element as "Urban Residential" in Arbuckle, Maxwell, Princeton, and the unincorporated area around the cities of Colusa and Williams to encourage a mixture of residential densities and housing choice. - Policy HO-8 Ensure that high density residential sites are equitably distributed throughout the unincorporated communities. - Policy HO-9 Ensure that infrastructure planning activities, particularly in short-range plans for public infrastructure, including sewer, water, and drainage facilities, accommodate the unincorporated County's fair share of regional housing needs and that developments including lower income units are granted priority in accordance with Government Code Section 65589.7. - Policy HO-10 Support the cities in their efforts to obtain State and federal funding for improvements to their infrastructure that impact development in the unincorporated area adjacent to the cities. - Policy HO-11 Implement all policies and programs of the Housing Element with adequate consideration given to the protection of the County's agricultural and groundwater resources, and maintaining consistency with the County's Conservation Element of the General Plan.